Do you give clarity to your teams?

 This type of example is very common and when you dig a bit deeper it reveals that the problem lies in the original instruction given to the team member.

-When I’m supporting leaders around this topic, I use the term ‘Fat Words’ to describe words that seem to say everything, but actually could mean too many different things.
+When I’m supporting leaders around this topic, I use the term ‘Fat Words’ or ‘Bulky Words’ to describe words that seem to say everything, but actually could mean too many different things.

 For example, in my coaching workshops, we start by defining the term ‘coaching’.
 What usually follows is a nice colourful mind map with ‘coaching’ in the middle, and lots of words coming off to describe what this means.
 Job done!
 Box ticked!

-Except, for me, the words are just too big – they’re fat words!
+Except, for me, the words are just too bulky – they’re fat words!

-They’re ‘fat’ because they’re too big.
+They’re ‘fat’ and ‘bulky’ because they’re too big.
 Each of us has attached a different meaning to them based on our experience.
-To be sure that we all agree what they mean, they need breaking down.
+So, to be sure that we all agree what they mean, they need breaking down.
 Otherwise, all we end up with is vagueness and uncertainty.

 For example, we might decide that coaching is about supporting people.

 In essence, I agree with this.
 However, some leaders may think they are supporting people, based on their definition of support.
 Yet their team might not even think of the word support, based on their experience of them.

-Another great ‘Fat Word’ which comes up is trust.
+Another great ‘Fat or Bulky Word’ which comes up is trust.
 As a leader, you may think you trust your team based on your definition and experience of the word.
 But your team may say you don’t!

 Our perception of the situation is based on our interpretation of the word.
 And when interpretations are different, engagement can drop, mistakes are made and leaders end up re-doing delegated tasks.

-To make sure everyone’s on the same page, leaders need to dig deeper to understand what potential ‘Fat Words’ mean to everyone involved.
+To make sure everyone’s on the same page, leaders need to dig deeper to understand what potential ‘Fat or Bulky Words’ mean to everyone involved.